top of page

 Orthodontists in masks and gloves treat a child in a dentist chair.

-The average age for braces is typically between 9 and 14 years old.
+The average age for braces is usually between 9 and 14 years old.

 • Most permanent teeth have erupted

-• Children are mature enough to manage braces care
+• Children are mature enough to manage braces and oral hygiene

 What Is the Best Age for Braces?